15 March - 18 April 2023

 Letter of support

-The formal letter of support from your administrating organisation shall be signed by the head of the home department or equivalent where you will be doing your research.
+The formal letter of support from your administrating organisation shall be signed by the head of the home department or equivalent where the planned research will be conducted.
 Your (the applicant’s) name shall be stated clearly, as well as the name and function/position of the person writing the letter of support.

-Please note that the letter of support forms an important part of the assessment of your application.
+Please note that the letter of support is an important part of the assessment of the application, and that we are not asking for a letter of recommendation.

-The document may cover no more than 2 A4 pages.
-The letter of support shall be written in English, and shall include the following headings and information.
+The document may cover no more than 2 A4 pages, plus one further page if required for any digital signature.
+The letter of support may be written in Swedish or English, and shall contain the following headings and information.
 No further information shall be included.
-You can download a template for the letter of support here Word, 29.6 kB, opens in new window..
+You can download a template for the letter of support here.
+Word, 38.4 kB, opens in new window.

-The letter of support shall include the following information:
+The letter of support shall include a description of

-- A description of how the applicant’s research plan contributes to the department’s research environment, and how the applicant contributes to the department’s scientific activities.
+- how the applicant’s research plan contributes to the department’s research environment, and how the applicant contributes to the department’s scientific activities

-- A description of the applicant’s terms and conditions of employment and funding of the employment during the grant period.
+- the applicant’s terms and conditions of employment and funding of the employment during the grant period

-- A description of how the applicant’s need for premises, equipment and infrastructure for implementing the planned research will be fulfilled.
+- how the applicant’s need for premises, equipment and infrastructure for conducting the planned research will be fulfilled

-- A description of the plans the department has to facilitate the applicant’s continued scientific career.
+- the plans the department has to facilitate the applicant’s continued scientific career.

 By signing the application in Prisma, the administrating organisation confirms these undertakings.